alexcu2718/fdf/README.md

 * Open to contributions - Once the codebase stabilises, I welcome others to add features if they're extremely inclined anyway!

-* Pragmatic focus - Some areas, like datetime filtering, are especially complex
+* Pragmatic focus - Some areas, like datetime filtering, are especially complex and need a lot of investigation!

 In short, this project is a personal exploration into performance, low-level programming, and building practical tools - with the side benefit that it's actually good at what it does.

 ## NECESSARY DISCLAIMERS

-I've directly taken code from <https://docs.rs/fnmatch-regex/latest/src/fnmatch_regex/glob.rs.html#3-574> and modified it so I could convert globs to regex patterns trivially, this simplifies the string filtering model by delegating it to rust's extremely fast regex crate.
+I've directly taken code from [fn-match, found at the link](https://docs.rs/fnmatch-regex/latest/src/fnmatch_regex/glob.rs.html#3-574) and modified it so I could convert globs to regex patterns trivially, this simplifies the string filtering model by delegating it to rust's extremely fast regex crate.
 Notably I modified it because it's quite old and has dependencies I was able to remove

 (I have emailed and received approval from the author above)

-I've also done so for here <https://doc.rust-lang.org/src/core/slice/memchr.rs.html#111-161>
+I've also done so for some SWAR tricks from the standard library [(see link)](https://doc.rust-lang.org/src/core/slice/memchr.rs.html#111-161)
-I've found a much more rigorous way of doing some bit tricks via this
+I've found a much more rigorous way of doing some bit tricks via this.

-I enjoy relying on  validated work like stdlib to ideally 'covalidate' my work, aka less leaps of logic required for others to validate.
+I additionally emailed the author of memchr and got some nice tips, great guy, someone I respect whole heartedly!

+I believe referencing similar work helps to aid in validating complex algorithms!

 ## Future Plans